Practice policies

 The categories and examples of data we process are:

-- Personal data for the purposes of employed and self-employed team members employment and engagement respectively
+Personal data for the purposes of employed and self-employed team members employment and engagement respective

 We minimise the data that we keep, and do not keep it for longer than necessary.

 We never pass your personal details to a third party unless we have a contract for them to process data on our behalf and will otherwise keep it confidential.
-If we intend to refer a patient to another practitioner or to secondary care such as a hospital we will gain the individual's permission before the referral is made and the personal data is shared.
-Your data will be shared with the NHS in England, Scotland and Wales or the HSC in Northern Ireland if you are having NHS or HSC treatment.
+If we intend to refer a patient to another practitioner or to secondary care such as a hospital, we will gain the individual's permission before the referral is made and the personal data is shared.
+Your data will be shared with the NHS if you are having NHS treatment.

-Personal data is stored in the [EU] whether in digital or hard copy format
+Personal data is stored in the UK or EU whether in digital or hard copy format

-Personal data is stored in the US in digital format when suitable safeguards have been put in place to allow personal data to be transferred out of the EU
+Personal data is stored outside of the UK and/or EU in digital format when suitable safeguards have been put in place to allow personal data to be transferred

 Personal data is obtained when a patient joins the practice, when a patient is referred to the practice and when a patient subscribes to an email list / other